mougiakouel/QGIS-Training-Manual/basic_map/vector_data.rst

 The Shapefile is a specific file format that allows you to store GIS data in an associated group of files.
 Each layer consists of several files with the same name, but different file types.
-Shapefiles are basic to send back and forth, and most GIS software can read them.
+Shapefiles are easy to send back and forth, and most GIS software can read them.

 Refer back to the introductory exercise in the previous section for